 Only one high-quality study of the Tomatis® method has been conducted so far.
 Its results suggest that the Tomatis® method doesn’t improve language skills in autistic people.

-A review of all types of auditory integration training (AIT) found that there’s no evidence that they’re effective as treatments for autism spectrum disorder (ASD).
-There’s no evidence that AIT helps speech, language or the core characteristics of ASD.
+A review of all types of auditory integration training (AIT) found that there’s no evidence that they’re effective as treatments for autism.
+There’s no evidence that AIT helps speech or language or improves the core characteristics of autism.

-More high-quality research is needed to work out whether the Tomatis® method actually works for people with ASD.
+More high-quality research is needed to work out whether the Tomatis® method works for autistic people.